-- Curry Mile – Manchester’s famous Curry Mile is along Wilmslow Road in Rusholme and is home to a wide range of award-winning restaurants, takeaways and shisha cafes.
+- Curry Mile – Manchester’s famous Curry Mile is along Wilmslow Road in Rusholme.
+It’s home to a wide range of award-winning restaurants, takeaways and shisha cafes.

 - Trafford Centre – With more than 40 places to eat under one roof, Manchester’s Trafford Centre has it all.
 From fast food to fine dining, you’re spoilt for choice here!

-- China Town – Manchester’s China Town dates back to 1948 and today boasts a broad selection of Chinese, Japanese, Thai, Nepalese, Korean, Vietnamese, Malaysian and Pan-Asian restaurants.
+- Chinatown – Manchester’s China Town dates back to 1948.
+Today it boasts a broad selection of Chinese, Japanese, Thai, Nepalese, Korean, Vietnamese, Malaysian and Pan-Asian restaurants.